Vasar007/Streamlabs-Chatbot-Scripts/README.md

 # Streamlabs-Chatbot-Scripts

-Some useful scripts for Streamlabs chatbot
+This repository contains some useful Streamlabs chatbot scripts.